mudler/LocalAI/docs/content/docs/getting-started/manual.md

 ```

 {{% alert note %}}
-- If running on Apple Silicon (ARM) it is **not** suggested to run on Docker due to emulation.
-Follow the [build instructions]({{%relref "docs/getting-started/build" %}}) to use Metal acceleration for full GPU support.
+- If running on Apple Silicon (ARM), it is **not** recommended to run on Docker due to emulation.
+Follow the [build instructions]({{% relref "docs/getting-started/build" %}}) to use Metal acceleration for full GPU support.
-- If you are running Apple x86_64 you can use `docker`, there is no additional gain into building it from source.
+- If you are running on Apple x86_64, you can use Docker without additional gain from building it from source.
 {{% /alert %}}

 {{% /tab %}}
-{{% tab tabName="Docker compose" %}}
+{{% tab tabName="Docker Compose" %}}

 ```bash
 # Clone LocalAI